librato/api-docs/source/includes/_measurements.md

 >The following example payload demonstrates mixing top-level tags with per-measurement tags.

 >This will result in the data streams, `cpu` and `memory`.
-The cpu metric strips the hostname tag from the data stream while the memory metric actually adds two additional tag names.
+The cpu metric strips the name tag from the data stream while the memory metric actually adds two additional tag names.

 ```shell
 curl \